UMMS-Biocore/debrowser/README.md

 ![*Figure 1.
 Data loading.*](http://bioinfo.umassmed.edu/pub/debrowser/debrowser_pics2/data_load.png "Figure 1.
 Data loading")

-To begin the analysis, you need to upload your *count data file* (comma or semicolon separated (CSV), and tab separated (TSV) format) to be analyzed and choose appropiate separator for the file (comma, semicolon or tab).
+To begin the analysis, you need to upload your *count data file* (comma or semicolon separated (CSV), and tab separated (TSV) format) to be analyzed and choose appropriate separator for the file (comma, semicolon or tab).

 Gene quantifications table can be obtained running standard software like HTSeq (Anders,S. et al, 2014) or RSEM (Li and Dewey, 2011).
 The file